dmccreary/micropython-clocks-and-watches/docs/lessons/07-drawing-digits.md

   # get a list of the segments that are on for this digit
   segmentOn = segmentMapping[digit];

-  # Draw the horizontal segments: top, bottem, middle
+  # Draw the horizontal segments: top, bottom, middle
   for i in [0, 3, 6]:
     if (segmentOn[i]):
       if (i==0): # top